 Salvage Hunters became an immediate hit with fans when it first started airing on Quest in 2011.

-The flagship show is premised on modern-day treasure hunter Drew Pritchard travelling in and around the United Kingdom (UK) in search of antiques and artefacts, with Drew’s trusted companion and driver John Tee by his side.
+The flagship show is premised on modern-day treasure hunter Drew Pritchard travelling in and around the United Kingdom (UK) in search of antiques and artefacts, with Drew’s trusted friend and driver John Tee by his side.

-Three shows like Salvage Hunters
+3 shows like Salvage Hunters

 Seeing as the show is popular not just in Europe, but also internationally including in the United States, as the local audience gets to watch the show via Discovery and Discovery Plus.